bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 ### Option 2: Distributed custody of keys

-Another option is to distribute some of your keys to individuals who you trust (“signatories”).
+Another option is to distribute some of your keys to individuals who you trust ("signatories").
 This can offer some
 advantages:

 * **Availability**: If you live in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
 * **Ease of setup**: It may be simpler to distribute keys to signatories than to find available vaults, travel to them, and set up accounts.
-* **Ease of estate planning**: You don’t need to make complicated legal arrangements for your signatories to access your funds.
-They’ll have the keys they need to do so.
+* **Ease of estate planning**: You don't need to make complicated legal arrangements for your signatories to access your funds.
+They'll have the keys they need to do so.

 However, there are significant drawbacks: